-Many people may ask how safe is a Tuk-tuk, and can it flip over?
-In most Asia cities, I have ridden tuk-tuks the Tuk-tuks are generally not going at a very high speed, so they are relatively safe.
-But I was also in a Tuk-tuk n Bangkok Thailand that did flip over.
+Many may ask how safe a Tuk-tuk is and if it can flip over.
+In most Asia cities, I have ridden tuk-tuks, Tuk-tuks are generally not going at a very high speed, so they are relatively safe.
+But I was also in a Tuk-tuk n Bangkok, Thailand, that did flip over.
 I was not hurt, and the driver was not hurt, but it was scary to be in an open vehicle that flipped over.

 What are some tips for riding in a Tuk-tuk?

 When riding in a Tuk-tuk in most places in the world, here are a few tips to make your ride more enjoyable and safe:

 - Be prepared to haggle for the price – In most places in the world and for most Tuk-tuk rides, you will need to haggle.
 Depending on what we are doing with the Tuk-tuk, we may not haggle as hard as other times if I know the driver.
 But know the fair price you should be paying for the ride.

 - Beware of scams – Many Tuk-tuk drivers may have a deal for cash payments or commission for certain shops or restaurants.
 Be aware of this, especially in a touristy area.
 I usually refuse what they suggest unless I know it is a good suggestion.